leftthomas/DeepMask/README.md

   `ln -s /usr/local/Cellar/opencv/3.2.0/lib/python3.6/site-packages/cv2.cpython-36m-darwin.so cv2.so`

-  If your computer system aren't macos, you should download [OpenCV3.2.0](https://github.com/opencv/opencv/archive/3.2.0.zip) and then install it from source.
+  If your computer system aren't macOS Sierra, you should download [OpenCV3.2.0](https://github.com/opencv/opencv/archive/3.2.0.zip) and then install it from source.

   Make sure the compile setting 'with-python3' is on, you could do that by using [cmake-gui](https://cmake.org).